Does My Child Have Anxiety Quiz

 A. They may get angry when they’re not allowed something.

-B. They appear irritable and unease most of the time and react with opposition to almost everything.
+B. They often appear irritable and uneasy and react with opposition to almost everything.

 C. They seem more nervous and angry without apparent reason from time to time.